Maruthanayagam Pillai: Control of Madurai

 When Muhammad Ali was installed as the Nawab of Arcot, he owed a significant debt to the British East India Company, to whom he had granted the tax collection rights of the Madurai kingdom.
 This move led to a conflict between the British and the Polygars, influential feudal administrators who were unwilling to pay taxes to the weak Nawab and refused to recognize British tax collectors.
 In 1755, in an attempt to quell the rebellious Polygars, the Nawab and the British dispatched an army to the south under the leadership of Col. Heron, along with the Nawab's brother Mahfuz Khan, who was accompanied by Yusuf Khan as his bodyguard.
 Mahfuz Khan and Heron conducted raids in the countryside, which infuriated Yusuf Khan.
 He subsequently lodged a complaint with the British authorities, leading to a court-martial of Heron.

-There were several instances of rebellion by the Kallars (Thevar) against paying taxes to the Muslim and British invaders.
+There were several instances of rebellion by the Kallars against paying taxes to the Muslim and British invaders.
 In 1755, Colonel Heron led an expedition against the Poligar of Kumaravadi, Lackenaig (Lakshmi Naik), whose Governor Mayana had taken refuge at the temple of Kovilkudi in Tirumbur Village.
 Colonel Heron and Yusuf Khan led the soldiers in burning down the temple.
-During this incident, an idol revered by the Kallars (Thevar) was removed and held for a ransom of Five Thousand Rupees.
+During this incident, an idol revered by the Kallars was removed and held for a ransom of Five Thousand Rupees.
 Since the Kallars were unable to pay, the idol was melted down.
 This action by Colonel Heron was condemned by the Madras Council of the East India Company as unworthy of an English officer, considering the potential prejudice it might cause among the natives towards England.
-These events were followed by the Vellaloor Massacre in 1767, in which around 5,000 Kallars (Thevar) were massacred, greatly angering Yusuf.
+These events were followed by the Vellaloor Massacre in 1767, in which around 5,000 Kallars were massacred, greatly angering Yusuf.